Lawmakers can't cite local examples of trans girls in sports

 That policy came under criticism in 2017 and 2018, when trans male Mack Beggs won state titles in girls’ wrestling competitions after he was told he could not compete as a boy.

-In New Jersey’s Sussex County, trans 14-year-old Rebekah Bruesehoff competes on her middle school field hockey team and hopes to keep playing in high school.
+In New Jersey’s Camden County, trans 14-year-old Rebekah Bruesehoff competes on her middle school field hockey team and hopes to keep playing in high school.

 "It’s all been positive,” she said.
 “The coaches have been really helpful.”

-Note: This story has been corrected to show that the Bruesehoff family lives in New Jersey’s Camden County, not Sussex County.